Matts-vdp/pixel-logic/README.md

 # Pixel logic
 A digital logic simulator made in C#.

 You can place components by drawing pixels.
 These pixels are then converted to components containing connected pixels using a connected components algorithm.
 After this the components are used to simulate the circuit.
+Every component has an input to output delay.
+This adds an extra layer of realism and complexity to the designs you can create.

 ## Preview